Home » Programs and Services » State and Local Incentives

 State and Local Incentives

-A variety of incentives exist within the State of Indiana and Steuben County to assist local companies grow existing operations, and to assist new companies investing in Steuben County.
+A variety of incentives exist within the State of Indiana and Steuben County to assist local companies to grow existing operations and to assist new companies investing in Steuben County.
 Below is a brief summary of the available formal programs that can be used for existing and new companies.

-Property Tax Abatement: This program is the most common used local programs.
-The Steuben County Council, Angola City Council and town councils in Ashley, Clear Lake, Hamilton, Hudson, Fremont and Orland have been granted the authority to phase in new assessed value resulting from an investment in new machinery & equipment, building improvements and expansions, and new buildings.
-The duration of the phase in may span from one to 10 years, at the discretion of each local council.
+Property Tax Abatement: This program is the most commonly used local programs.
+The Steuben County Council, Angola City Council and town councils in Ashley, Clear Lake, Hamilton, Hudson, Fremont, and Orland have been granted the authority to phase in new assessed value resulting from an investment in new machinery & equipment, building improvements and expansions, and new buildings.
+The duration of the phase-in may span from one to 10 years, at the discretion of each local council.
 The table below provides the available deduction schedules:

 Tax abatement programs are typically reserved for manufacturing, distribution/logistics, research and development and information technology type investments.
 However, municipalities may expand uses to retail and commercial types of investment for area-specific redevelopment projects.